l-modular representations of p-adic groups SLn(F): maximal simple k-types: Intertwining and conjugacy

-\begin{proof} We will apply the same and known result for complex representations in \cite{BuKu}, for this reason we first consider the following simple but useful lemma concerning about a property of lifting and reduction modulo $\ell$. \end{proof}
+\begin{proof} We give a proof by passing to the complex setting, and we require the parallel result for complex representations in \cite{BuKu}.
+For this reason, we need the following lemma on a property of lifting and reduction modulo $\ell$. \end{proof}